board of commissioner

 Todd A. Pride

-Pride, who is an alum of The Episcopal Academy and attended Temple University's Fox School of Business in Economics and Marketing, grew up in Philadelphia and has a good grasp on the state's largest city's diverse population where many have come from areas where hunting and the outdoors were important.
+Pride, who is an alumnus of the Episcopal Academy and attended Temple University’s Fox School of Business for economics and marketing, grew up in Philadelphia and has a solid grasp on the diverse population of Pennsylvania’s largest city, where many have come from areas where hunting and the outdoors were important.

 His term expires July 6, 2026.